arindal1/yolov5-onnx-object-recognition/models/README.md

 # PyTorch and ONNX Models

-### We download the YOLOv5 models from [Ultalytics](https://github.com/ultralytics/yolov5) than convert them to  Open Neural Network Exchange format.
+### We download the YOLOv5 models from [Ultalytics](https://github.com/ultralytics/yolov5) than converted them to  Open Neural Network Exchange format.

 ## Why convert the PyTorch models to ONNX?